 While variable annuities offer definite benefits, there are also risks associated with them.
 Some are general risks that apply to all annuities, but others are specific to variable annuities.

-Surrender charges.
+Surrender Charges.
 In the event that you decide to terminate your annuity early – as in before the surrender period expires – your account will be subject to a surrender charge.
-This charge will vary from one insurance company to another, and even between annuities within the same company.
-But the company could set the charge at 4% or 5% of the amount of the withdrawal.
-This charge may limit your ability to change the annuities or insurance companies after-the-fact.
+This charge will vary from one insurance company to another and even between annuities within the same company.
+However, the company could set the charge at 4% or 5% of the amount of the withdrawal.
+This charge may limit your ability to change the annuities or insurance companies after the fact.

-High fees.
-Variable annuities contain a large number of fees, that have the potential to reduce your investment performance substantially.
+High Fees.
+Variable annuities contain a large number of fees that have the potential to reduce your investment performance substantially.
 In the next section, we’ll cover the fees associated with variable annuities in some detail.
-But this is a disadvantage for variable annuities when compared to other investment types, and even other annuities.
+However, this is a disadvantage for variable annuities when compared to other investment types and even other annuities.

 Variable Annuity Fees

-Here are a list of fees commonly found in variable annuities:
+Here is a list of fees commonly found in variable annuities:

-Surrender charges.
-We discussed these earlier, and they can be assessed if you decide to take a withdrawal from your annuity, or completely close it out within the surrender period.
-It is typically several percentage points of the value of the annuity contract, and is designed to keep you from liquidating your account early, while the plan is building up value.
+Surrender Charges.
+We discussed these earlier, and they can be assessed if you decide to withdraw from your annuity or completely close it out within the surrender period.
+It is typically several percentage points of the value of the annuity contract and is designed to keep you from liquidating your account early while the plan is building up value.
 In many cases, the surrender charge works on a declining basis.
 For example, it might be equal to 6% if you withdraw funds within the first three years, then fall 4% for the next three years, and then 2% for the next four years.